Local Service Ads for Lawyers

 Do I Get to Decide Which Keywords Trigger My LSA Ad?

-Here’s the Takeaway
+Here’s the Takeaway on LSAs for Lawyers

-Also, because Google LSA does not allow for any type of targeting by the business, it could turn out to be a free-for-all based on spend, which is not good news for smaller law firms with limited marketing budgets.
+There are also cost matters to consider.
+Because Google LSAs do not allow for any type of targeting by a law firm, LSAs could turn out to be a free-for-all based on spend, which is not good news for smaller law firms with limited marketing budgets.
 These firms’ dollars may achieve a better ROI through Google AdWords, which allows the targeting of thousands of possible keywords, or through online SEO enhancements provided by an outside agency.
-The most in-the-know professionals at Gladiator suggest a wait-and-see approach to LSAs until more data and information are available showing the cost for and impact on law firms.
+A strategic assessment of your firm’s goals could determine this.